Tame Impala: 2008–2009: Tame Impala EP

-The signing was soon followed by the release of their self-titled EP in September 2008.
+The signing to Modular was soon followed by the release of Tame Impala's self-titled EP in September 2008.
 It reached the number 1 position on the Australian Independent Record Labels (AIR) Chart and number 10 on the ARIA Physical Singles Chart, with three songs—"Desire Be, Desire Go", "Half Full Glass of Wine", and "Skeleton Tiger"—receiving national radio airplay on the Triple J radio station.

-Tours in 2008 included supports for You Am I, The Black Keys, Yeasayer and MGMT, as well as performances at Southbound Festival, Meredith Music Festival and Falls Festival, and national headline tours in support of their EP.
+Tame Impala's tours in 2008 included supports for You Am I, The Black Keys, Yeasayer and MGMT, as well as performances at Southbound Festival, Meredith Music Festival and Falls Festival, and national headline tours in support of their EP.
 Tours in 2009 included a sold-out six-date "Skeleton Tiger" national headline tour and a five-date UK tour (including Nevereverland UK), as well as performances at V Festival.

 Tame Impala appeared on Triple J's Hottest 100 list in 2008—their first appearance on the list—with "Half Full Glass of Wine" at number 75.
-The song is also on the Hottest 100 compilation album.
+The song also appeared on the Hottest 100 compilation album.

 2009–2010: "Sundown Syndrome"

-Tame Impala's first single, "Sundown Syndrome", was recorded at Toerag Studios in London, UK, with recording engineer Liam Watson, while the band was in the UK in March 2009.
+Tame Impala's debut single, "Sundown Syndrome", was recorded at Toerag Studios in London, UK, with recording engineer Liam Watson, while the band was in the UK in March 2009.
 "Sundown Syndrome" was premiered by Richard Kingsmill on his "2009" show on Triple J on Sunday 10 May 2009.
 The song was released in July 2009 on vinyl, and digitally with a cover of "Remember Me" by DJ Blue Boy.

 The band then headlined the inaugural "Rottofest" in August 2009, an annual comedy, film and music festival held on Rottnest Island off the coast of Western Australia.
 Following Rottofest, they embarked on a national tour through September and October 2009 in support of the single.
 "Remember Me" appeared at number 78 on Triple J's Hottest 100 for 2009.

 "Sundown Syndrome" was included on the soundtrack of the Oscar-nominated film The Kids Are All Right.
 "Half Full Glass of Wine" was used in HBO's popular television series Entourage as the closing song for an episode.

 Tame Impala appeared at the Australian/New Zealand Big Day Out festival in early 2010, performing alongside bands such as Muse, The Mars Volta, Kasabian and Rise Against.